 Original non-equilibrium phenomena arise in active matter in the presence of confinement.
 This project aims at studying the fundamental principles governing the emergence of collective organization and structured interaction when active and passive objects interact both under confinement and in the presence of curvature.
 This project will pave the way towards the elaboration of novel soft-matter exotic phases.

 Active matter, denoting collections interacting self-propelled particles, is an emerging scientific concept in statistical physics at the interface between physics, chemistry and biology.
 Due to the constant energy injection at the single particle scale, active matter is constantly driven out of equilibrium and behaves very differently from well-understood equilibrium -and even close to equilibrium- thermal systems.
 From all the surprising emerging phenomena the presence of boundaries promoting the confinement of active systems is perhaps the most elusive and ill-understood.
-This feature leads to novel exotic nonequilibrium phenomena, such as wall accumulation, motion rectification, ratchet effect and upstream swimming and are particularly present for boundaries with complex geometries.
+This feature leads to novel exotic non-equilibrium phenomena, such as wall accumulation, motion rectification, ratchet effect and upstream swimming and are particularly present for boundaries with complex geometries.
 Understanding the impact of confining geometries non-only only poses new challenges to fundamental biology and ecology, but also imply world-changing applications in therapeutics and robotics.1,2

 The interplay between complex environments and active matter suggests a possibility to control and engineer active matter by carefully designing the confinement structures.